kingorianderson/Responsive-Clock-Ui-Design/README.md

 # Responsive-Clock-Ui-Design
-- Beautiful responsive clock UI design using HTML, CSS, and JAVASCRIPT.
+- A responsive clock UI design using HTML, CSS, and JAVASCRIPT.
 - Contains an elegant Neumorphism watch.
 - Also a clock in the form of text.
 - It has the date of the year.